 Doing the same 3 to 5 activities each night can help wind your baby down from the day and actually cue to their brain that it’s time to sleep!

-You don’t need a long drawn out bedtime routine each night full of massages and lullabies (although those are great activities if you want to do them!).
+You don’t need a long drawn out bedtime routine each night full of a million activities.

-Even putting on a sleep sack can be a repetitive action that helps prepare your baby for sleep.
+Even putting on a sleep sack or doing a simple infant massage can be a repetitive action that helps prepare your baby for sleep.
 The magic is in the consistency of the same events happening most nights.
 (Because of course there will be off nights).

 #5.
 Wake Windows Can Make A Huge Difference